 The Accounting standards adopted by the International Accounting Standards Board (IASB).
-Local Authorities are required to produce full accounts using IFRS from 2010/11.
+Local Authorities have been required to produce full accounts using IFRS from 1 April 2010.

 INVESTMENT PROPERTIES

 Interest in land and/or buildings in respect of which construction work and development have been completed and which is held for its investment potential, with any rental income being negotiated at arm's length.